 A transaction log is the life-and-blood for an Exchange Server, helping it retain smooth functioning on the server.
-Each and every transaction made to the server is being written in these log files, which are then committed to the database.
+Every transaction made to the server is being written in these log files, which are then committed to the database.
 Until the transaction is not saved in the database, it remains the system memory and the transaction logs.

-Microsoft has provided Eseutil utility to verify whether or not the database is in clean shutdown state.
+Microsoft has provided Eseutil utility to verify whether or not the database is in a clean shutdown state.
 If isn't in a clean shutdown state, then this inbuilt utility may help you to fix up the issues and bring the database into consistency.
-And if the data is in consistent state, then using the below mentioned resolution, you can restore the data successfully from the backup.
+And if the data is inconsistent state, then using the below-mentioned resolution, you can restore the information successfully from the backup.

-Removal of log file is one of the common reasons, due to which the database may fail to mount.
-To resolve the issues, it is important to first perform a consistency check.
+Removal of the log file is one of the common reasons, due to which the database may fail to mount.
+To resolve the issues, it is essential first to perform a consistency check.

 Eseutil tool can be of great help in performing soft recovery.
-This method is useful to re-mount database after an abrupt stop.
+This method is useful to the re-mount the database after an abrupt stop.
+Follow the steps -

-The user will now be able to mount the database successfully.
-However, if not then verify the consistency of transaction logs.
+However, if you are still unable to mount the database, then verify the consistency of transaction logs.

 Eseutil tool is even helpful in performing hard repair recovery to test the database for any damaged pages.
 If there are any, then the tool will delete them.
-This recovery method uses Restore mode (/c) in Eseutil tool to mount a database from online backup.
+Run the hard repair - Eseutil /p '\DAGDB1.edb'